uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 We will be using Meta Quest 1 and 2 headsets, you can also use the Quest 3 if you have one.

-These headsets require you to create an account and sign in to use.
+The headsets require you to create an account and sign in to use.
 To save time I will do this for you before the in class workshops, but you will need to do yourself if you use them outside class.

 !(How to setup your own headset)[https://uwetom.github.io/media-production-worksheets/wk18b-setup-headset/]